 To find out, we asked some PR pros in the media relations business to share their success stories.
 Here are a few examples.

-Tiffany Woo, a freelance communications strategist in Los Angeles, credits research for her earned media win with Inc. magazine on behalf of a client in the health and wellness space.
+Tiffany Woo, account executive at NRPR in Los Angeles, credits research for her earned media win with Inc. magazine on behalf of a client in the health and wellness space.